thk123/se4be-website/index.md

 **Source control is vital for working with other developers on code.
 It allows for fast iteration, whilst maintaining stability of the software.
 Learning to use source control will revolutionise your software development process.**

 If you already use source control, well done!
-This module can be tailored to whatever tools you use and to cover best practises for using them effectivey.
+This module can be tailored to whatever tools you use and to cover best practises for using them effectively.
 Get in touch today to discuss how to make this module be useful for your company.

 ### Automated Tests

 Automated tests are one of the most powerful tools in a developers toolkit.
 By writing little bits of code that test specific portions of your piece of software, you free yourself up from having to constantly re-test your changes by hand.
 It also improves the overall reliability of the software when you have multiple people working on the same project.

-This module will explain all the ways in which automated tests are indispensible.
+This module will explain all the ways in which automated tests are indispensable.
 It will cover how to write tests, even when the code is complicated, with plenty of Python examples.

 **In my experience I have seen that code that isn't tested does not work as the writer intends.
-Learning to write tests will help your software developement process be more correct in the long term, and faster in the short term.**
+Learning to write tests will help your software development process be more correct in the long term, and faster in the short term.**

 This module can be tweaked to use the language of your choice, or cover testing examples that resemble the kind of code you write to make this easier to apply.
 Get in touch today to start writing automated tests today.